 Last year in 2016, Prague ended in fifth place in the chart of European cities in which foreign tourists sleep most often.
-The Czech capital landed at seventh place in the total number of overnight stays, behind London, Paris or Berlin, for example.
-This is shown in statistics of the European Cities Marketing Asociation, and it was pointed out by the Prague City Tourism Organization.
+For example, the Czech capital landed at seventh place in the total number of overnight stays, behind London, Paris or Berlin.
+This is shown in statistics of the European Cities Marketing Association, and the Prague City Tourism Organization pointed it out.

 City tourism is growing permanently; the average year-to-year growth in overnight stays in 126 European cities was 4.8 percent in the last year.
 In Prague, this number increased by 5.5%.
 In this respect, Prague shares 4th and 5th place with Hamburg.
 Barcelona had the biggest increase in overnight stays.
 On the other side of the chart is Paris, where the number of overnight stays decreased by more than 16 percent.

 Foreign tourists stay most often in London, Paris, and Rome.
-Prague is at fifth place in this respect.
+Prague is in fifth place in this respect.

 The most frequent visitors to European cities come from the United States, Germany, and the United Kingdom.
 They make up approximately 30 percent of the total number.

 Almost 9.3 million tourists visited the Czech Republic in the last year.
-Compared with 2015 this is 6.7 percent growth.
+Compared with 2015, this is a 6.7 percent growth.
 The people interested in Czech nature and monuments include, for example, the Germans – their number grew by 6.4% since the last year.
-More than 18.3 million people checked into Czech hotels, B&Bs, and camps during the last year, according to the Czech Statistical Agency.
+According to the Czech Statistical Agency, more than 18.3 million people checked into Czech hotels, B&Bs, and camps during the last year.